Jacqueline Berrien, DC 81

 Chair of the U.S. Equal Employment Opportunity Commission

 The Truman Foundation established the Staats Award in 1993 to honor Elmer Staats, the former Chairman of the Harry S. Truman Scholarship Foundation.
 Mr. Staats was Deputy Director of the Bureau of the Budget during the Truman Administration and went on to serve six more Presidents before retiring in 1981 as Comptroller General.
 The award recognizes Truman alumni who have distinguished themselves professionally and have made significant contributions to the Truman Scholar community.
 Jacqueline Berrien has been a mentor in the Truman-Albright Fellows Program.
-She speaks to participants in Summer Institute and the Truman-Albright Fellows program, and she will chair one of our Truman Scholar Selection Panels in Spring 2014.
+She speaks to participants in Summer Institute and the Truman-Albright Fellows program, and she chairs one of our Truman Scholar Selection Panels.

 Berrien is a graduate of Harvard Law School, where she served as a General Editor of the Harvard Civil Rights-Civil Liberties Law Review.
 She received her Bachelor of Arts degree with High Honors in Government from Oberlin College and also completed a major in English.
 In her junior year at Oberlin she received the Harry S. Truman Scholarship in recognition of her leadership potential and commitment to a career in public service.
 She is a native of Washington, D.C. and has lived in Brooklyn, NY, with her husband, Peter M. Williams since 1987.